guihen01/Rest-API-Get-All-Groups/README.md

 # Distribution 2

-Is is also distributed as a published application (git .zip file in : .........) the zip file is a compressed folder that include a published files
+Is is also distributed as a published application (git .zip file in : .........) the zip file is a compressed folder that include the published application

+publishiong profile :  ...................
+configuration : Release / any CPU
+Target framework : netcoreapp3.1
+Deployment mode : Framework dependent
+Target Runtime : Portable